awst-austria/qa4sm/docs/developers_guide.md

 ### How to run integration / unit tests

-Go to `web-validation-service/valentina` and run
+Go to `valentina` and run

     pytest

+Congratulations, your development environment is now set up and you can develop ;-)

+## Tips and Tricks

 ### Django migration tricks